 Accelerando focuses more on Lucio's own mobility instead of buffing nearby allies.
 This allows him to rotate around the map much quicker, while at the same time making him a lot harder to kill during team fights.
 This is the default Talent for this tier.
 Still, be aware that it is harder to use than Smooth Moves or Party Mix, without proper execution, Accelerando will not be as effective as it could be.

 Smooth Moves's self-heal and Mana regeneration enables Lucio to be more offensive, since most of the damage and poke received will be negated by his sustain.
+Considering this Talent's effect is instantaneous and increases Wall Ride's duration, it is more efficient on maps where you cannot be constantly on walls, like in Hanamura Temple.

 Level 4 Talents for Lúcio